IanHo2019/DID_Handbook/README.md

 ## Examples
 In this section, I will show how to use the estimators above in empirical analyses, especially by specific commands/packages in Stata.

+### TWFE versus SDID
+Here I will use three real-world datasets to show how to run TWFE DID regressions.
+If available, I will also show the coding for running SDID and then make a comparison.

+The data I will use are from three papers:
+  * "OW05_prop99.dta" is from Orzechowski & Walker (2005), and you can get the recent version from [here](https://chronicdata.cdc.gov/Policy/The-Tax-Burden-on-Tobacco-1970-2019/7nwe-3aj9).
+[Abadie et al. (2010)](https://doi.org/10.1198/jasa.2009.ap08746) and [Arkhangelsky et al. (2021)](https://doi.org/10.1257/aer.20190159) use the data to estimate the impact of Proposition 99 (increasing taxes on cigarettes) on sales of cigarettes in packs per capita in California.
+Note that this is a block treatment case.
+  * "BCGV22_gender_quota.dta" is from [Bhalotra et al. (2022)](https://doi.org/10.1162/rest_a_01031).
+They use the data to estimate the impact of parliamentary gender quotas (reserving seats for women in parliament) on rates of women in parliament.
+Note that this is a staggered treatment case.
+  * "SZ18_state_taxes.dta" is from [Serrato & Zidar (2018)](https://doi.org/10.1016/j.jpubeco.2018.09.006).
+They use the data to estimate the impact of state corporate tax cut/hike on tax revenue and economic activities.
+Note that this is a staggered treatment case; however, Serrato & Zidar (2018) use a dynamic standard DID specification (i.e., without solving the problem of negative weighting) so their results may be biased.
+Also note that unfortunately the `sdid` command cannot run a dynamic specification so we cannot use SDID to update Serrato & Zidar (2018)'s results.

+The regression commands I will use include
+  * `xtdidregress`, a built-in Stata command for running DID regression on panel data.
+After using it, we can use `estat` to create a trends plot and do some basic tests.
+  * `xtreg`, `areg`, and `reghdfe` are originally written for running fixed effects models, but can also be easily applied to running DID regressions.
+  * `sdid`, an external command for running SDID.
+Through the `method( )` option, we can also use it to run standard DID and synthetic control specifications.

+The complete coding for running regressions on the three datasets can be found [here](./TWFE_vs_SDID.do).

 ### Bacon Decomposition as a Diagnostic Tool
 The dataset to be used can be loaded into Stata by running the following code:
 ```stata